About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 This moist Lemon Bundt Cake has the most tender crumb and is bursting with bright lemon flavor.
 A vanilla-matcha glaze adds a touch of Spring color that almost makes this cake too pretty to eat!
 (Almost, this cake is really good.)

+- Colorful.
 The matcha glaze cascading down the sides of this cake is the final touch.
 It adds a beautiful hint of Spring color without disrupting the bright lemon flavor.
-This cake is just so good.
-As I write this I’m already looking forward to having another slice with my coffee tomorrow morning.

 Tips for the Best Lemon Bundt Cake